AleNegrini/CCA131-Required-Skills/README.md

 ## Configure
 Perform basic and advanced configuration needed to effectively administer a Hadoop cluster

-- Configure a service using Cloudera Manager
+### Configure a service using Cloudera Manager
 ### Create an HDFS user's home directory
-Let us suppose to have the user 'mickymouse', and let's create a new home directory with user hdfs.
+Open a DataNode shell and let us suppose to create the home directory for the user 'mickymouse'.
 ```sh
 sudo -u hdfs hdfs dfs -mkdir /user/mickymouse
 ```